-Another Amiga classic game.
-Lead a motley crew of soldiers to victory with this mouse controlled arcade-strategy game!
-Game was later released on various other computers and video-game console systems such as the Atari ST, Acorn Archimedes, PC (MS-DOS), Panasonic 3DO, Nintendo SNES etc.
+Cannon Fodder is a mouse controlled arcade-strategy game!
+It was released for various home computers and video game console systems such as the Amiga, Atari ST, Acorn Archimedes, PC (MS-DOS), Panasonic 3DO, Nintendo SNES, Atari Jaguar.

 CPU: Motorola MC68000 7.16 MHz MEMORY: 512KB of Chip RAM (OCS chipset - A500), 512 KB of Slow RAM or Trapdoor RAM can be added via the trapdoor expansion, up to 8 MB of Fast RAM or a Hard drive can be added via the side expansion slot.
 The ECS chipset (A500+) offered 1MB on board to 2MB (extended) of Chip RAM.
 GRAPHICS: The OCS chipset (Amiga 500) features planar graphics (codename Denise custom chip), with up to 5 bit-planes (4 in hires), allowing 2, 4, 8, 16 and 32 color screens, from a 12bit RGB palette of 4096 colors.
 Resolutions varied from 320x256 (PAL, non-interlaced, up to 4096 colors) to 640x512 (interlace, up to 4 colors).
 Two special graphics modes where also included: Extra Half Bright with 64 colors and HAM with all 4096 colors on-screen.
 The ECS chipset models (Amiga 500+) offered same features but also extra high resolution screens up to 1280x512 pixels (4 colors at once).
 SOUND: (Paula) 4 hardware-mixed channels of 8-bit sound at up to 28 kHz.
 The hardware channels had independent volumes (65 levels) and sampling rates, and mixed down to two fully left and fully right stereo outputs